Skip to main content

 6. Click Next.

-It maps each available Firestore collection to a possible Flow collection.
-It also generates minimal schemas for each collection.
+It maps each available Firestore collection to a possible Estuary collection.
+It also infers schemas for each collection.

 tip